Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 # 30.1.2024

 Today morning, I have finalized project section UI for desktop version.
 I will have to work on mobile and other devices in the evening.
+I couldn't sleep so I build intro section at 3 am in the morining.

+# 31.1.2024

+- Change Dark/Light Toggle from shancnUi Switch
+- update navbar to center and reference design from navigtation menu and Tabs

+Refactor: Consolidate Imports in App Component

+Created an external 'index' file to streamline import statements in the App component.
+Moved import lines for various components into the 'components/index.js' file, reducing clutter and improving code organization.
+This change enhances code readability and maintainability.